Parameterized Complexity of Path Set Packing: Hardness with Respect to Pathwidth Maximum Degree Solution Size.

 \section{Hardness with Respect to Pathwidth $+$ Maximum Degree $+$ Solution Size.}

-We give a parameterized reduction from $k$-MCC to PSP.
-Let $G=(V,E)$ and $\{V_1,...,V_k\}$ be the input for $k$-MCC, for the simplicity of notations we assume that every set has $n$ vertices and the vertices of set $V_i$ are labeled $v_{i,1}$ to $v_{i,n}$.
-We will construct an equivalent instance $(G'=(V',E'),\mathcal{P})$ of PSP (see fig.for overview), the construction of $G'$ is as follows.
+We give a parameterized reduction from {\kmccs} to {\psp}.
+Let $G=(V,E)$ and $\{V_1,...,V_k\}$ be the input for {\kmccs}, for the simplicity of notations we assume that every set has $n$ vertices and the vertices of set $V_i$ are labeled $v_{i,1}$ to $v_{i,n}$.
+We will construct an equivalent instance $(G'=(V',E'),\mathcal{P},k')$ of {\psp} (see Figure \ref{fig:PWDK} for overview), the construction of $G'$ is as follows.